What do you say when your best friend’s child is sick? What words of comfort do special needs parents need to hear? What do they NOT want to hear?

 - Acknowledging that she is already strong… simple and beautiful.

-We say comforting cliches such as “everything will be fine” or “things will work themselves out” – and we say them with great conviction.
+We use cliches with words of comfort, such as “everything will be fine” or “things will work themselves out” – and we say them with great conviction.
 These statements are used in an attempt to calm and instill confidence in the future – without basing it on anything.

 Personally, those empty proclamations have the opposite effect on me.
 We never know for sure that things will be OK, so reassuring your friend with those words merely discounts her feelings.
 She may feel brushed off and far from validated.